Accepted Students

 Learn More

 According to Massachusetts State Law, all students must be covered by health insurance.
 If you are not covered by an outside insurance policy, you must purchase and enroll in the health plan available through the Academy.
-Enroll in or waive the school sponsored 2024-2025 Health Insurance.
-Make sure that you are filling out the correct year (24-25).
+Enroll in or waive the school sponsored 2025-2026 Health Insurance.
+The form will be available on June 1.
+Make sure that you are filling out the correct year (25-26).
 If waiving, the charge on your bill will be removed once we receive confirmation that you filled out the waiver.
 This must be done each and every academic year.

 *This must be completed between June 1 and July 1 to avoid charges on your bill.